sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 2. Quantification of uncertainty in results through appropriate statistical measures.
 3. Careful consideration of train-test overlap, with reasonable attempts to evaluate on "out-of-sample" datasets when possible.

-> If one does not give thought to what the data would be like under the assumption that one’s theory is false, one is likely reinforcing confirmation bias rather than establishing the validity of the theory. *"Reproducibility, p-values, and type III errors: response to Mayo", Philip B. Stark (2022)*
+> If one does not give thought to what the data would be like under the assumption that one’s theory is false, one is likely reinforcing confirmation bias rather than establishing the validity of the theory. *"Reproducibility, p-values, and type III errors: response to Mayo", Philip B. Stark (2022) <d-cite key="stark2022reproducibility"></d-cite>*

 The first step in rigorous evaluation is to clarify assumptions and explore alternative explanations.
 Experiments can often be designed in ways that unintentionally favour the hypothesis being tested.
 By being upfront about assumptions, questioning their validity, and investigating alternative explanations, researchers will improve the reliability and robustness of their conclusions.

-> In some sense it [the p-value] offers a first line of defense against being fooled by randomness, separating signal from noise [...]. *"It’s Not the P-Values’ Fault", Yoav Benjamini (2016).*
+> In some sense it [the p-value] offers a first line of defense against being fooled by randomness, separating signal from noise [...]. *"It’s Not the P-Values’ Fault", Yoav Benjamini (2016) <d-cite key="benjamini2016not"></d-cite>*

 A second essential step is quantifying uncertainty, using tools like error bars and confidence intervals, which help us gauge the reliability of performance metrics by providing a range of plausible values.
 Additionally, although often criticized, hypothesis tests and p-values can serve as an initial, coarse filter to distinguish signal from noise, laying the groundwork for deeper exploration into the practical significance of the reported results.